maikelarabori/spring-boot-demo/README.md

 Finaly, the following steps will help you to setup a local environment for running and testing the application locally.
 The steps were tested only on MacOS, but it should work on Linux and Windows as well.
 Of course, you have to have a working connection with the Internet.

+## Prerequisites
+In order to run and compile the project correctly you will need:

+1. OpenJDK 13+
+2. Maven 3.5+
+3. Git
+4. Linux or MacOS

-## Downloading the project using GIT
+## Downloading the project using Git
-Assuming that GIT is installed correctly, in the command line choose a folder in your computer where the project will leave.
+Assuming that Git is installed correctly, in the command line choose a folder in your computer where the project will leave.

 Then run the command:

 > **git clone https://github.com/maikelarabori/spring-boot-demo.git**

 A new folder containing all the source code should be created inside your current folder.